mlimenrui/jekyll-now/_posts/2018-03-12-Imbalanced-data.md

 cat_train = cat_train.drop(['migration_msa','migration_reg', 'migration_within_reg', 'migration_sunbelt'], axis = 1)
 cat_test = cat_test.drop(['migration_msa','migration_reg', 'migration_within_reg', 'migration_sunbelt'], axis = 1)
 ```
-For the rest of missing values, a nicer approach would be to label them as ‘Unavailable’.
-Imputing missing values on large data sets can be painstaking.
+For the rest of the missing values, a nicer approach would be to label them as ‘Unavailable’.
+Choosing the most suitable method for replacing missing values and imputing these values on large data sets can be painstakingly tedious.

 ```javascript
 cat_train = cat_train.fillna("Unavailable")